🔥 DeepEval 4.0 just got released. Read the announcement.

 User Style

-Use a custom simulation template when simulated users should speak in a specific voice, such as formal buyers, frustrated customers, clinicians, students, or non-technical users.
+Use a custom template when simulated users should speak in a specific voice, such as formal buyers, frustrated customers, clinicians, students, or non-technical users.

 Domain Framing

-Use a custom simulation template when the generated user turns should reflect domain-specific behavior, vocabulary, or constraints that the default simulator prompt does not emphasize.
+Use a custom template when the generated user turns should reflect domain-specific behavior, vocabulary, or constraints that the default simulator prompt does not emphasize.

 Conversation Pressure

-Use a custom simulation template when you want simulated users to be more adversarial, more confused, more concise, or more persistent than the default role-play behavior.
+Use a custom template when you want simulated users to be more adversarial, more confused, more concise, or more persistent than the default role-play behavior.

 On this page